Want to spend your retirement like royalty? Check out our guide and choose whether you should retire in Portugal or Italy!

 Portugal is an ideal destination for many expats, and the beautiful weather and many beaches aren’t the only things this country has to offer.

-If you’re a retiree with children still in the process of completing their education, you’d be delighted to know that there are plenty of International schools and universities with excellent structure.
+If you’re a retiree with children still pursuing their studies, you’ll be glad to know that there are numerous international schools and universities offering excellent facilities.

 infrastructure-of-portugal